-The conceptual design of the B0 detector is far more advanced than that of the D0 detector, and, as a consequence, the design of the conventional facilities to house the detector is far more advanced in the B0 case than in the D0 case.
+The conceptual design of the BO detector is far more advanced than that of the DO detector, and, as a consequence, the design of the conventional facilities to house the detector is far more advanced in the BO case than in the DO case.

-The B0 area has been designed to incorporate the following features: a) space around the $p\bar{p}$ intersection region to accommodate a large magnetic detector; b) access up and downstream around the beam pipe adequate for small-angle detectors; c) rapid removal of the entire detector system from the beam tunnel for repairs; and d) a work area outside the ring with enough space to allow the detector to be serviced and with enough shielding to permit operation of the accelerator while the work area is occupied.
+The BO area has been designed to incorporate the following features: a) space around the pp intersection region to accommodate a large magnetic detector; b) access up-and downstream around the beam pipe adequate for small-angle detectors; c) rapid removal of the entire detector system from the beam tunnel for repairs; and d) a work area outside the ring with enough space to allow the detector to be serviced and with enough shielding to permit operation of the accelerator while the work area is occupied.

-The working detector size used in the area design was a 30-ft cube weighing 2000 tons.
-The design of the Fermilab magnetic detector is still being refined, but it fits within these specifications.
-The magnet-yoke assembly is to be a cube of steel with end plates forming the pole tips of the solenoidal field (axis coincident with the beam axis), and with return iron in four heavy corner pieces, which leaves the four sides of the magnet outside the coil accessible.
-The iron yoke must be assembled in the pit using cranes brought in for that purpose.
-After assembly, the magnet will roll in and out of the intersection region or steel rails that are supported by caissons to bed rock--about 30 ft below the rails.
+The working detector size used in the area design was a 30ft cube weighing 2000 tons.
+The design of the Fermilab magnetic detector is still being refined, but it fits within these speci-The magnet-yoke assembly is to be a cube of steel fications. with end plates forming the pole tips of the solenoidal field (axis coincident with the beam axis), and with return iron in four heavy corner pieces, which leaves the four sides of the magnet outside the coil accessible.
+The iron voke must be assembled in the pit using cranes brought in for that purpose.
+After assembly, the magnet will roll in and out of the intersection region on steel rails that are supported by caissons to bedrock, about 30 ft below the rails.
 The rest of the detector can be assembled in the work area using a 20-ton overhead crane and various special rigs that are attached to the magnet yoke.
-Space to one side of the detector is provided to remove the magnet coil along its axis should this prove necessary.
-The floor in the work area has been set at several levels to minimize the square footage required 40 ft below grade, and yet provide adequate access to a very large detector.
+Space to one side of the detector is provided to remove the magnet coil along its axis, should this prove necessary.
+The floor in the work area has been set at several levels to minimize the square footage required 40 ft below grade, and yet provide adequate access to the very large detector.

-An integral part of the plan is to have the detector, the shield door, the electronics house, and all the correcting cabling move in and out of the intersection region as a unit.
-The electronics house will sit up at the top, near grade level.
-This way none of the cabling need be disturbed when the detector is shifted.
-An auxiliary shield door, stored on the inside of the collider area when the detector is in the beam line, is moved across to shield the work area from the circulating beam when the detector is out.
-This requires a duplication of the shielding, but eliminates the time-consuming task of unstacking and restacking 1500 tons of concrete blocks when the detector is moved.
-Concrete and earth shielding will be used over the roof of the collision area.
+An integral part of the plan is to have the detector, theshield door, the electronics house, and all the connecting cabling move in and out of the intersection region as a unit.
+The This electronics house will sit up at the top, near grade level. way none of the cabling need be disturbed when the detector is An auxiliary shield door, stored on the inside of the shifted. collider area when the detector is in the beam line, is moved across to shield the work area from the circulating beam when the detector is out.
+This requires a duplication of the shielding, task of but eliminates thetime-consuming unstacking and restacking 1500 tons of concrete blocks when the detector is Concrete and earth shielding will be used over the roof moved. of the collision area.
 There will be no heavy overhead crane in the collision area.

-The D0 area will be similar in size to the one at B0, and will also employ the moving-detector concept.
+The DO area will be similar in size to the one at BO, and will also employ the moving-detector concept.
 The collision area will have to be enlarged on the away side to accommodate the fixed-target extraction apparatus when it is removed from the ring for colliding-beam running.